I know it is late. I know she's nearly 3 months. But I wanted a good picture and I needed two hands for more than two minutes.

 The kids really enjoyed going to all the monuments and museums too.
 I am surprised at that too.
 They were fairly little.
 Michael had just turned 7, McKay had just turned 5, Hannah had her 3rd birthday towards the very end of our stay, and Garrett was 4.5-5.5 months old.
 It wasn't Disneyland, in terms of constant dynamic "entertainment."
 But, the kids really enjoyed the whole experience.
 They still remember and talk about a lot of it.
 I am really glad we got a good camera right before we left.
 (Although, it was the beginning of an obsession for me.
 I always liked cameras before, but finally having a good one showed me just WHAT pictures could be.)
 Looking back at the pictures is still enjoyable for the kids and for me.
 They can tell me stories and they want to go back again.
 I am glad we have that.
 We have a watermark in the history of the Rehart family.
 It is really pretty neat.

+Even the doctor seemed shocked it had already been 2 months.
+Of course, that is probably one mark of a good doctor too.
+They rememeber your family enough to be shocked that 2 months has passed.
 Ella is doing great.
 She is 22.5 inches and 11 lbs.
 She is actually quite a bit smaller than the other kids at this point.
 They have all been 12-13.5 lbs by now.
 Even Michael, who was so tiny at birth.
 They had all hit their "off-the-charts" stride by this point for sure.
 Some even earlier.
 Not just in weight, but height and head circumference too.
 Ella was squarely on the 50th percentile.
 So obviously she is not teeny, but she is teeny to us.
 I have to say, it is really fun that she is getting so much use from her 0-3 month clothes.
 The others were well out of them at this point.

 She continues to be a very sweet baby.
 Great sleeper, good eater, interested watcher.
 The perfect profile of a 5th baby, no?